 - fever, with or without chills

-Because PID can lead to potentially serious complications, it’s important to visit your doctor if you’re experiencing the symptoms of PID.
-Early treatment can help to prevent or reduce the damage that happens due to PID.
+Because PID can lead to potentially serious complications, it’s important to visit a doctor if you have symptoms of PID.
+Early treatment can help prevent or reduce the damage due to PID.

 Diagnosis